Last Updated on February 22, 2023 by Jeremy

 The wifi situation at the hotel is also unusual, as it is only open and free in the lobby, making for a number of open screens visible in the otherwise opulent setting.
 For access in your room, you either will need to pay an additional fee or sign up for the Omni rewards program for access (we recommend doing this prior to checking in).
 A bit of a quirk compared to current hotel practices but is one worth noting all the same.

-Finally, the hotel offers valet parking for $38 per night including in and out privileges, which is among the most expensive we've seen in the city.
-The Mellon Square garage is across the street from the hotel and offers $20 day rates on weekdays and $6 night and weekend rates but does not allow in-and-out privileges.
+Finally, the hotel offers valet parking in and out privileges, and their prices are among the most expensive we've seen in the city.
+The Mellon Square garage is across the street from the hotel and offers much more reasonable day rates and night/weekend rates but does not allow in-and-out privileges.
 So, depending on your visit and plans of seeing the city, odds are good you'll save a fair bit of money simply parking in the garage one block over and being strategic with your car use.

 These small details add up a fair bit and are things you need to know before staying at the hotel.
 A few could quite literally make the otherwise reasonably priced room become cost-prohibitive fast but can be accounted for with a bit of planning.

 Overall, the Omni William Penn Hotel lives up to its historical reputation and offers one of the finest ambiances for hotels in the city.
 While this is mostly seen in the lobby and on-site restaurants over the rooms (in my experience at least), you cannot help but feel like you are transported back in time a fair bit when staying here.